-Except in the cases listed below, the value of the f_i factor is 1.0.
+Except in the cases listed below, the value of the fi factor is 1.0.

-For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the f_i correction factor is indicated in 2.11.1 of the IMO Calculation Guidelines.4
+For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the fi capacity correction factor is indicated in the IMO Calculation Guidelines.

-For a ship with voluntary structural enhancement, the f{iVSE} factor is to be computed according to 2.11.2 of the IMO Calculation Guidelines.
+For a ship with voluntary structural enhancement, the fiVSE ship specific voluntary structural enhancement factor is to be computed according to the IMO Calculation Guidelines.

-For bulk carriers and oil tankers built in accordance with the Common Structural Rules and assigned the class notation CSR, the f{iCSR} factor is to be computed according to 2.11.3 of the IMO Calculation Guidelines f_i capacity factors can be cumulated (multiplied), but the reference design for calculation of f{iVSE} is to comply with the ice notation and/or Common Structural Rules as the case may be.
+For bulk carriers and oil tankers built in accordance with the Common Structural Rules and assigned the class notation CSR, the fiCSR factor is to be computed according to the IMO Calculation Guidelines.

+$f_i$ capacity factors can be cumulated (multiplied), but the reference design for calculation of $f{\text{IVSE}}$ is to comply with the ice notation and/or Common Structural Rules as the case may be.